Evie-ey/tabulator/README.md

 This works just like `npm build` .
 This  will cause the predeploy and deploy scripts defined in package.json to run.

-A distributable version of the react app is created and stroed in a folder called build.
+A distributable version of the react app is created and stored in a folder called build.
 The contents of the folder are automatically pushed to the new commit on the gh-pages branch(This branch is created automatically), if it does not exist.

 ### `npm run eject`